bhauman/figwheel-main/docs/tutorial.md

 ![rand-int source in rebel](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/rand-int-source-in-terminal.png)

 Now that we know that `rand-int` takes a single integer argument let's call it.

+Let's see if `rand-int` works as we'd expect it to.
 Complete the REPL line by typing `(rand-int 5)` and hit enter and you should indeed get a random number from 0 to 4.

 If you hit the up arrow you can get `(rand-int 5)` back at the REPL prompt and you can hit enter again to get a different random result.

-Now let's inspect a function with a more complex argument signature.
+Let's inspect a function with a more complex argument signature.

 Enter `(range` at the prompt (use TAB completion if you like).
 Now look at it's documentation with `Control-X Control-D` you will notice that the argument signature is described differently.

 ```clojure
 ([] [end] [start end] [start end step])